burnison/clip/README.rst

 Clip also allows a user to search for a previously-archived string by pressing "/" when the pop-up menu is visible.
 This will enter search mode.
-Clip searches using Perl-compatible regex in a default case-insensitive mode (case insensitivity may be disabled by prefixing a pattern with "(^i)").
+Clip searches using Perl-compatible regex in a default case-insensitive mode (case insensitivity may be disabled by prefixing a pattern with "(?-i)").
 The first history item matching the input pattern will be highlighted; pressing tab will move the active focus to the next match.
 Pressing enter or clicking on the desired menu item will set it as active.